 Once a dog passes its health testing, Red Spring Farm decides when each dog will be bred and to whom.
-Females stay with their Guardian Family during pregnancy (normally gestation is about 63 days) and then she is returned to us a few days before their due date to deliver (whelp) and raise her puppies.
-Once the puppies are weaned, which is typically when pups are around 6 weeks of age, the female can be picked up by her Guardian Family.
+Females stay with their Guardian Family during pregnancy (normal gestation is about 63 days) and then she is returned to us a few days before her due date to deliver (whelp) and raise her puppies.
+Once the puppies are weaned, which is typically when pups are around 6-7 weeks of age, the female can be picked up by her Guardian Family.
 When the dog has completed his/her breeding obligations, we pay for the spay/neuter and release ownership of the dog to you so that he/she can return home to enjoy the wonderful life that you have provided for him/her since puppyhood.

 There are many things that Guardian Families need to consider.
 Guardians of females have to deal with several heat cycles and keeping their girl protected from unwanted males.
 The Guardian Family will need to learn the signs of a heat cycle and be willing to communicate, cooperate and coordinate with us to ensure a successful breeding.
 Because of canine venereal diseases and careful monitoring of bloodlines, male dogs can only mate with approved females, so the Guardian Home is responsible for keeping the male away from intact female dogs.
 Guardians of intact males will need to consider the importance of keeping him properly contained to prevent unwanted litters.

 We view our Guardian Home Program as a true “win-win” situation.
 Our Guardian Families receive a “pick of the litter” quality puppy free of charge in return for working with Red Spring Farm during the breeding years of the dog, and we have the satisfaction of knowing that our breeding dogs are living life as cherished family members.

 To qualify for our Guardian Home Program, you must:

-Live within 45 minutes of Botetourt Vet (Roanoke, Fincastle, Daleville, Troutville, Hollins, Cave Spring vicinity) and be flexible for dropping off and picking up the dog for health testing, vet visits, breeding, and whelping.
+Live within 90 minutes of Advance, NC and be flexible for dropping off and picking up the dog for health testing, vet visits, breeding, and whelping.

 Keep the dog safe and contained at all times, either by having a fenced-in yard (underground/e-fence is acceptable if pup is supervised) or leash walking.